aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 The following example shows how to get a node type using the **NodeType** enumeration:

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_node-UseNodeType.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_node-UseNodeType.py" >}}

 ## Document Tree Navigation {#document-tree-navigation}